FBnil/evidencer/README.md

 ## Build in Help

 You can add help comments in all scripts in ./scripts/, then, when you have a substring of a script, you can use `-h` to show only the help.
 Use `-hv` for extended help.
-To acomplish this you need to have lines that start with `#:` and the extended help lines need to start with `#+:`
+To acomplish this you need to have lines that start with `#:` and the extended help lines need to start with `#+:` or `#!:` or `#=:`
 To show all help available, use a dot: `./evidencer . -hv` (you can switch the order of the parameters).
 Note that you NEED to add any expression (like a dot) or it will default to the internal usage help.